tarantool/doc/doc/book/replication/index.rst

 the list is in the section :ref:`Submodule box.info <box_introspection-box_info>`.

 In the :ref:`log <log-module>` there is a record of replication activity.
-If a primary server is started with:
+If a primary instance is started with:

 .. cssclass:: highlight
 .. parsed-literal::